plyn85/First-Milestone-Project/README.md

    6. Gym section-The gym section contains 3 subsections.
    - The training section-This section was  originally taken and altered from a tutorial a link will be provided In the credit section below.
 It was tested across all devices using the dev tools.
       Small alterations where made using the bootstrap grid to give the cards a better appearance.
-      -The facilities- This section This section was  originally taken and altered from a tutorial a link will be provided In the credit section below.
+    - The facilities- This section This section was  originally taken and altered from a tutorial a link will be provided In the credit section below.
 It was tested across all devices an was found to to be fully functional across all devices an browsers changes where not needed.
-      The results-This section was originally taken and altered from a tutorial a link will be provided In the credit section below
+   - The results-This section was originally taken and altered from a tutorial a link will be provided In the credit section below
       This was tested across all browsers and devices with no Issues found.

-   7. The footer- This section This section was  originally taken and altered from a tutorial a link will be provided In the credit section below.
+   8. The footer- This section This section was  originally taken and altered from a tutorial a link will be provided In the credit section below.
      This was tested across all browsers an adjusted accordingly.A Bug was found In the address section on the footer In which the col class from bootstrap was causing the text to condense.
     The Issue was resolved by adding  -ms-flex: none; In to the effected class In the style.css.